magfest-archive/uber_analytics/README.md

 uber-analytics
 ==============

-analytics module for Magfest's ubersystem
+analytics module for Magfest's ubersystem, displays pretty graphs and such.

-WIP: does not work yet.